jkhatri01/anshulpatel25.github.io/personal_website/content/meetup/lightening_talk_building_cli_golang.md

 +++

-My lightening talk discusses on structure, , framework and workflow of developing Command Line Interface (CLI) application using Golang.
+My lightening talk discusses on structure, architecture, framework and workflow of developing Command Line Interface (CLI) applications using Golang.

 <!--more-->